artiebits/memdir/README.md

 # memdir

-Memory manager for AI agents.
+Memory for your local agent.

+- Works with any LLM
 - No data leaves your machine
-- Works with any LLM
 - Stores memory in human-readable, editable files

 **Who would use this?**

-- Those who want fast setup without API keys or paid subscriptions
+- Those who want fast setup
-- Those who prioritize privacy and offline-first AI agents
+- Those who prioritize privacy
-- Those who want to open a .md file and see exactly what the agent "knows"
+- Those who want to open memory file and see exactly what the agent "knows"

 ## Installation